 Dish it Out returned to please the hungry crowds on October 23rd.
 This popular culinary event and its generous sponsor Fry's Food Stores turned High Street into a festive scene as more than 3000 people sipped and sampled through the 45+ restaurants and beverage vendors.
 The attendees also enjoyed live entertainment on this warm fall evening, knowing that they gathered for a good cause as all proceeds benefitted the Boys & Girls Clubs of Metro Phoenix.

-The highlight of the event, and my favorite part since I returned as a judge, is the Dish it Out Chefs Competition (see last year's recap).
+The highlight of the event (and my favorite part since I am a judge!) is the Dish it Out Chefs Competition (see last year's recap).
 This year it was emceed by the entertaining duo of Bruce St. James and Pamela Hughes from The Bruce St. James & Pamela Hughes Show on 92.3 KTAR.

 Once again, the chefs brought their A-game and were ready to battle.
 Two chefs faced off in 20-minute rounds, ending with the third featuring the winners from rounds one and two.

 These talented gents brought a lot of discussion to our table and certainly didn't make choosing easy for us.
 Here were their creative, delicious dishes.

 First to go head to head were Gregory Wiener, formerly of Top of the Rock, and Jason McGrath of Second Story Liquor Bar.
 Chef Wiener delighted us with a colorful presentation of steelhead trout tartare with ponzu gelée, ginger pearls, and avocado served two ways.